aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-format/set-picture-as-background-fill-in-the-chart/_index.md

 ---
 title: Set Picture as Background Fill in the Chart with C++
 linktitle: Set Picture as Background Fill in the Chart
 description: Learn how to set a picture as the background fill in a chart using Aspose.Cells for C++.
 Our guide will show you how to import and position the picture, adjust its size and color, and apply formatting options to enhance your chart's appearance.
 keywords: Aspose.Cells for C++, charting, background fill, picture, import, positioning, size, color, formatting.
 type: docs
 weight: 30
 url: /cpp/set-picture-as-background-fill-in-the-chart/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 Aspose.Cells allows you to set a gradient, texture, pattern, or picture as fill effects for different objects, such as the plot area, chart area, or legend box of a chart.
 This document shows how to add an image to a chart's background.

 {{% /alert %}}

-To achieve this, Aspose.Cells provides the [**Chart.GetImageData()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/fillformat/getimagedata/) property.
-The following code sample demonstrates the use of [**Chart.GetImageData()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/fillformat/getimagedata/) property to set a picture as a background fill in the chart.
+To achieve this, Aspose.Cells provides the **Chart.GetImageData** property.
+The following code sample demonstrates how to use the **Chart.GetImageData** property to set a picture as a background fill in a chart.

 ## C++ code to set picture as background fill in the chart

 ```cpp
 #include <iostream>